jeggi/solutions/vote_age/README.md

-This solutions tells if you can vote or not
+This solutions tells if you can vote or not | Author Seun